Cacti/plugin_routerconfigs/.github/PULL_REQUEST_TEMPLATE.md

 ---
-name: Enhancement
+name: Pull Request
-about: Create a pull request to help us make the project better
+about: Create a pull request to help us improve
-title: 'Enhancement: '
+title: ''
-labels: 'enhancement'
+labels: ''
 assignees: ''

 ---